 Heavy cream.
 Whole milk.
 Dry Hibiscus.
 Cane Sugar.
 Gelatin.
 Vanilla.

 - All you have to do now is pour it into the silicon mold or any container of your choice.
-Let it cool at room temperature, and then cover it with plastic.
+Let it cool to room temperature, and then cover it with plastic.
 Transfer to the fridge and let it sit there for a minimum of 3 hours or overnight.

-*Note: if you are using a silicone mold, you might need to run a knife around the edges to make sure they come out nicely without breaking or getting stuck.
-Although that is not always necessary, you can tell just by looking at the edges, if they are stuck to the mold or not.
+*Note: If you are using a silicone mold, you might need to run a knife around the edges to make sure they come out nicely without breaking or getting stuck.
+Although that is not always necessary, you can tell just by looking at the edges if they are stuck to the mold or not.

-- You can serve it as it is, or decorate it with anything you like.
+- You can serve it as it is or decorate it with anything you like.
 Drizzling hibiscus syrup is a great option, or adding fresh fruit.

 Here are a few other recipes I think you might like

-RHUBARB STRAWBERRY BUTTER – This creamy, luscious, and fruity butter is so versatile.
+Rhubarb strawberry butter – This creamy, luscious, and fruity butter is so versatile.
 You can use it in cakes, frostings, ice cream, or just on toast.
 It’s delicious and easy to make!

 Equipment